In addition to its Annual Workshop, the ISRF also supports smaller events convened by – or in partnership with – ISRF Fellows and associated.

-Dr Onazi will offer an overview of his book, and will then respond to comments from Professor Julie Maybee (CUNY), a scholar of African philosophy, race and philosophy, and Disability Studies, and Professor Tom Shakespeare (London School of Hygiene & Tropical Medicine), author of ‘Disability – the Basics’.
-A discussion will follow, moderated by Professor Christopher Newfield, ISRF Director of Research.
-All are welcome, both to attend and anticipate.
+Dr Onazi offers an overview of his book, with responses from Professor Julie Maybee (CUNY), a scholar of African philosophy, race and philosophy, and Disability Studies, and Professor Tom Shakespeare (London School of Hygiene & Tropical Medicine), author of ‘Disability – the Basics’.
+A discussion follows, moderated by Professor Christopher Newfield, ISRF Director of Research.

 Is the Western idea of freedom fundamentally anti-democratic?
 The political theorist – and former ISRF Mid-Career Fellow – Annelien de Dijn argues that it has become so, but need not be.
 De Dijn brings today’s limited concept of freedom back to life by immersing it in a 2500-year panorama of intellectual and political conflict.

 Freedom inspires important questions: Why has freedom often been hostile to government and public services?
 Why has freedom so often defined itself through the domination of women and racial others?
 As authoritarian regimes spread around the world, can we be optimistic about democratizing freedom in the coming years?